How to Cook Salmon in a PaperChef Parchment Bag

 I discovered that preparing salmon this way was a snap and it did the job and then some.
 I also started exploring other foods that you can use the PaperChef parchment cooking bags for and was pleased to find many recipes on their website.

-I now have lots more ideas for using my parchment bags, whether it's to cook salmon or other fish, chicken, desserts and even popcorn!
+I now have many more ideas for using my parchment bags, whether it's to cook salmon or other fish, chicken, desserts, and even popcorn!

 - 4 fillets salmon, approximately 5 ounces each

 - dash of tequila, (substitute wine or vermouth)

 - sweet onions 1 small, slivered